MoserMichael/my-notes/dev-gotchas.md

 endif
 ```

 What would i do without stackoverflow...

+Nope, i still need the shortcut on occasion, especially when searching for a string, the screen doesn't always get redrawn....

 ---06/11/21 09:37:45----------------------